 Data Acquisition

-Landsat 8 (OLI & TIRS) and Landsat 5 (TM) imagery was downloaded from the USGS Earth Resources Observation and Science (EROS) Center Science Processing Architecture (ESPA) on demand interface (USGS, 2016).
+Landsat 8 OLI and TIRS and Landsat 5 TM imagery was downloaded from the USGS Earth Resources Observation and Science (EROS) Center Science Processing Architecture (ESPA) on demand interface (USGS, 2016).
 We downloaded twelve Landsat Surface Reflectance Higher Level Image Products from 2006, 2013, and 2015 for scenes (path/row) 34/33, 34/34, 35/33, and 35/34.
 In addition to all bands, these products were ordered to include NDVI (Normalized Difference Vegetation Index) and NDMI (Normalized Difference Moisture Index).
 Shuttle Radar Topography Mission (SRTM) data was also downloaded from USGS Earth Explorer, providing the team with a 30-meter, one-arc second digital elevation model (DEM) of the study area.
 NAIP imagery was ordered from the USDA’s Aerial Photography Field Office.
 The most recently available existing vegetation type cover data was downloaded from the USGS LANDFIRE program website (USGS, 2015).
 All data was projected in WGS 1984 UTM Zone 13N.

 Data Pre-processing

 To capture the reference data necessary to train the zero-inflated model, we constructed an overlay grid in ArcMap.
 To accomplish this, we used the extract by mask tool to select areas in southern Colorado identified as Spruce-Fir by LANDFIRE’s “Existing Vegetative Type” data.
-In order to reduce the size of the raster file and eliminate island pixels that were too small to be considered a forest stand, we identified contiguous cell clusters greater than 8 pixels in total (Region Group tool).
+In order to reduce the size of the raster file and eliminate island pixels that were too small to be considered a forest stand, we identified contiguous cell clusters greater than 8 pixels in total using the Region Group tool.
 Within this refined raster, we randomly and evenly assign 2000 sampling points (Create Spatially Balanced Points tool).
 These points were then assigned XY coordinates (Add XY Coordinates tool).

 Because the Zero-Inflated Model relies on averaged spectral values from Landsat raster pixels, we extracted cells of the same size (30m2) wherever our sampling points fell (Extract by Point tool) and then converted the extracted cells into polygons (Raster to Polygon tool).
 These polygons were used as a mask to extract a 10 x 10 grid of cells from a random raster (Create Random Raster, Extract by Mask tools).
 The extracted grid cells were then converted to points (Raster to Point tool), creating a unified sampling position in the center of each 10 x 10 cell.
 This process created and visualized 100 evenly spaced sampling points within each Landsat-equivalent, 30m2 cell.

-By layering this 10 x 10 grid over our 1 meter resolution NAIP imagery, the team visually inspected all points to determine percentage average mortality for each sampling unit (30 meter cell).
+By layering this 10 x 10 grid over our 1 meter resolution NAIP imagery, the team visually inspected all points to determine percentage average mortality for each sampling unit (30 m2 cell).
 Points were collaboratively classified until the results were consistent between team members.
 Each of the 100 points in the 10x10 grid were classified as either [0] Dead Tree, [1] Living Tree, [2] Living Non-Tree, or [3] Other (including red phase, shadow, rock, and bare ground).